-Through vigilant monitoring and operational changes, the Portsmouth water system is in good shape heading into the summer.
+Through vigilant monitoring and operational changes, the Portsmouth water system supplies are in good shape right now.
 However, if dryer than normal conditions persist, and they are accompanied by higher than normal customer demand, there may be need for additional efficiency measures.
 Staff will continue to track and assess these conditions and we will provide updates as warranted.